camille-the-eel/word-guess-game/README.md

 * Save any of your game's functions as methods, and call them underneath your object declaration using event listeners.
 * Don't forget to place your global variables and functions above your object.

---Remember: global variables, then objects, then calls.
+- Remember: global variables, then objects, then calls.

 Definitely talk with a TA or your instructor if you get tripped up during this challenge.